The 15 Best Ryokans in Hakone

 - Go on a sightseeing tour – Getting around Hakone can be a bit tricky if you don’t have a car, and this organized tour made it easy to see the top sights!
 It’s totally customizable, so you can pick out your top 3-4 sights and the guide will take care of the logistics for you.

 - Get great views of Mt Fuji – For our favorite views of the iconic mountain, head to the Chureito Pagoda!
 This pagoda is historic and beautiful, and perfectly frames Mt Fuji in the distance.
-It’s about a 1-hour drive from hakone, but worth the journey!
+It’s about a 1-hour drive from Hakone, but worth the journey!

-- Hike Hakone Hachiri – This guided hiking tour took us along a 400-year old road, that was once part of the Old Tokaido Highway.
+- Hike Hakone Hachiri – This guided hiking tour took us along a 400-year-old road that was once part of the Old Tokaido Highway.
 Going with a guide was so meaningful because there was history and hidden tea houses that we would have missed!

 - Visit the Hakone Shrine – The Hakone Shrine is a famous (and massive) Torii Gate that sits on the shore of Lake Ashi.
-It was actually built on a mountain top and moved here centuries ago, so it holds a lot of cultural signifiance.
+It was actually built on a mountain top and moved here centuries ago, so it holds a lot of cultural significance.
 Plus, it’s stunning!

 - Join a tea ceremony – Looking for an authentic way to experience Hakone’s culture?
-This tea ceremony is a centuries old tradition, complete with warm green tea and Japanese sweets.
+This tea ceremony is a centuries-old tradition, complete with warm green tea and Japanese sweets.
 It was simply unique and delicious!

 Related Read: Looking for more fun activities?
 See our top things to do in Hakone blog for our complete list!